Evaluate the Safety, Tolerability, Pharmacokinetics and Pharmacodynamics of RZ-629 in Healthy Subjects and T2D

 1. Healthy male or female subjects between the ages of 18 and 65 years, inclusive.

-2. With a minimum body weight of 50 kg for males, and 45 kg for females, have a BMI of 18 to 32 kg/m2, inclusive.
+2. For part 1, part 2 and part 3 in healthy participants, minimum body weight is 50 kgfor males, and 45 kg for females, have a BMI of 18 to 32 kg/m2, inclusive.
+For part 3 in T2D, BMI is between 25 to 40 kg/m2, inclusive.

 5. With no clinically significant findings from vital signs measurements, physicalexamination, clinical laboratory evaluations and 12-lead ECG, as judged by theinvestigator.